 Some coaches are "niche" coaches (e.g. life coach, executive coach, change coach, leadership coach, relationship coach, business coach, corporate coach, career coach, parenting coach) in that they serve a particular client population.
 But coaching is coaching.
 All areas of our lives intersect and are interdependent.
-Attention and changes to one area will affect the others, including career, business, family, relationships, values and goals, finances, personal fulfillment or health.
+Attention and changes to one area will affect the others, including career, business, family, relationships, values and goals, finances, personal fulfilment or health.
 In fact, it's thinking we can treat these areas of our lives as separate and discreet, that often gets us into trouble or holds us back in the first place.

 Coaching differs from consulting and mentoring in that that the coach is an expert on coaching but does not need to have specialized knowledge of the area or industry.
 In fact often it is that very objectivity that enables the coach to help you hold the "big picture", think outside the box and not stay mired in limiting beliefs and assumptions.

 In coaching, the foundation is the coach-client relationship.
 Through this relationship the client gains a greater capacity to produce results and a greater confidence in their ability to do so.
 Unlike in consulting, the client does not leave coaching with the perception that they need to rely on a coach to produce similar results in the future.
 The difference between managing or training and coaching is that the coaching relationship is a designed alliance where the client is in full control of the agenda and there is no power differential between the client and coach (Adler School of Professional Coaching, 2003).

-Essential to the coaching process are self-reflection and the capacity to deepen one's self awareness.
+Essential to the coaching process are self-reflection and the capacity to deepen your self awareness.
 You should be emotionally and psychologically grounded enough to reflect, make plans and take action in order to benefit from coaching.
 If during the coaching process, it becomes evident that therapy is required, I will recommend this to you either before we continue or in conjunction with continued coaching.
 Coaching is very beneficial for clients completing therapy and needing support to identify goals and move forward.

 You can expect to gain clarity on your priorities and begin taking initial action steps within the first few sessions.
 After the initial nine sessions, we will review your progress, results, and how helpful the coaching has been for you.
 If you have accomplished your goals, choose to take a break from coaching or for any other reason wish to stop coaching at any time, that is absolutely fine and I will continue to support you in any way that I can.

 Yes.
-Employers, businesses or practice groups often hire a coach for leaders, associates, employees, or professional partners.
+Employers, businesses or practice groups often hire a coach for leaders, associates, managers, employees, or professional partners.
 Goals include improved communication, teamwork and leadership skills, enhanced performance and productivity, and development of high potential leaders and executives.
 Employers also often offer coaching to employees to assist them in successfully transitioning out of the company/practice.
 Regardless of who pays the fee, all conversations between me and clients who work with me are completely confidential.
-A significant component of my practice entails corporate coaching.
+A significant component of my practice entails corporate and executive coaching.
 The process and fee structure for corporate coaching differs from that for personal coaching.
 Please contact me for further information and to discuss your particular needs.